Houma, Louisiana: History

 Settled by the Chitimacha and then the Houma Indians prior to European colonization, Houma was soon named for the Houma Indians who were at Ouiski Point.
 Land claimed for the Houma Indians by the Spanish was not recognized by the United States after the Louisiana Purchase.

 Present-day Houma was formed in 1832; the city was incorporated in 1848.
 The area was developed for sugar cane plantations in the antebellum years.
 Plantations were sited along the rivers and bayous in order to have access to water transportation.

 Reconstruction to present

 Sugar cane continued to be important after the war and into the 20th century.

 On January 24, 1970, an accidental gas explosion killed three people and caused extensive damage downtown.
 Latour's Jewelry Store was destroyed.

 In 1984, the city and parish consolidated their governments.
 In 2008, Bill Ellzey, a columnist at Houma Today, wrote that area residents were often unaware of the Houma city boundaries as the city and parish governments had consolidated.

 In late August 2021, Houma was struck by the intense eye wall of category 4 Hurricane Ida, causing widespread damage.
+In August 2022, NBC News reported that in the year that followed, the area was still devastated by the impact of Ida, resulting in significant displacement and property damage.